-Photovoltaic Heat Island (PVHI)

-Heat island effect

-The term "heat island effect" is usually applied to increase in ambient temperatures in highly developed urban areas due to the abundance of hard, manmade surfaces absorbing and radiating heat.
-Thus, a heat island is established. or a region of higher temperature than that of the surrounding more natural, rural areas.
-Some research has been conducted to determine whether there is corresponding heat island effect in PV solar farms, termed the "photovoltaic heat island"(PVHI)effect.
-Several studies have demonstrated that there are slight increases in air temperature at solar PV farm sites (Fthenakis V. & Yu Y. (2013) -

-1.9°C; Barron-Gafford et al (2016) - 3-4°C; Yang et al (2017) - 0.7°C).
+Photovoltaic Heat Island (PVHI) Heat island effect The term "heat island effect" is usually applied to increase in ambient temperatures in highly developed urban areas due to the abundance of hard, manmade surfaces absorbing and radiating heat.
+Thus, a heat island is established, or a region of higher temperature than that of the surrounding more natural, rural areas.
+Some research has been conducted to determine whether there is corresponding heat island effect in PV solar farms, termed the "photovoltaic heat island"(PVHI)effect.Severalstudies have demonstrated that there are slight increases in air temperature at solar PV farm sites (Fthenakis V. & Yu Y. (2013) - 1.9°C; Barron-Gafford et al (2016) - 3-4°C; Yang et al (2017) - 0.7°C).
 However, these increases in temperature are highly localised to the immediate site, particularly above the solar PV arrays.
 The studies show that temperatures quickly begin to match surrounding ambient levels only a short distance (30m) from the boundary of the PV site.

-Guthrie (2018) notes that temperature changes of this order are within the range of temperature fluctuations due to changes to land use.
+Guthrie (2018) notes that temperature changes of this order are within the range oftemperature fluctuations due to changes to land use.
 For example, he points out the ambient temperature above irrigated land was measured to be 1-2°C higher than that of dryland (see de Vries and Birch (1961)).

-Whilst the localised impacts are not likely to have an impost or experienced by the adjoining landowners the proponents will mitigate this slight increase in temperature at the site by instituting the following measures:
+Whilst the localised impacts are not likely to have an impost or experienced by the adjoining landowners the proponents will mitigate this slight increase in temperature at the site by instituting the following measure: Leaving as much distance as possible between solar panels and neighbouring properties Heat island effect cont.